Container Closure Integrity Testing

 Drug product comes in a variety of forms, from liquid to frozen and lyophilized.
 It is filled and stored in a number of container closure systems, including the common glass or plastic vial with rubber stopper and aluminum seal or plastic or glass syringe with needle assembly.
 In all cases, and for all drug product forms, the container closure system must provide an integral barrier that protects stability and sterility of the dosage form for the duration of the product shelf-life.
 The United States Pharmacopeia (USP) and Food and Drug Administration (FDA) enforce stringent testing requirements for container closure systems.

-Eurofins Sinensis provides the most up-to-date methods for testing the closure systems for final drug product packaging and has invested in state-of-the-art instrumentations to meet the regulatory guidelines and verify the safety of your container closure system.
+Eurofins BioPharma Product Testing Netherlands provides the most up-to-date methods for testing the closure systems for final drug product packaging and has invested in state-of-the-art instrumentations to meet the regulatory guidelines and verify the safety of your container closure system.

 Additionally, we can help you determine which method is best for your project needs.

 - We have more than 15 years of experience developing and executing methods for various container types

 - We offer generic in-house procedures, as well as customized approaches

 - Single point of contact within our organization

 Techniques for Container Closure Integrity Testing (CCIT)